 This trellis is built like an A-frame swing set.
-That is literally what it reminded me of.
+That is what it reminded me of.

-They built this trellis by placing four pieces of wood in the ground on either side.
-They put two pieces together to make the ‘A’ shape.
+They built this tomato trellis by placing 4 pieces of wood in the ground on either side.
+They put 2 pieces together to make the ‘A’ shape.

 Then they placed a beam across the top and a beam across the bottom.

-Finally, they ran wire from the top beam down to the bottom beam to train the tomatoes to grow up it.
+Finally, they ran the wire from the top beam down to the bottom beam to train the tomatoes to grow upon it.